 The upper section of the chairlift usually runs about 20 feet in the air; slightly less where it passes over the crest of a ridge.
 There is so much snow up there that, in several places, we actually have to dig a trench to allow the chairs to pass.
 Riders canít see over the top of the trench as their chair passes through this section.
 Every morning, we go up with shovels and dig the trench out so the chairlift can begin operating.
 This means that there is a base pack on the ski runs that is more than 20 feet thick.
 Unbelievable!

 This afternoon someone says: ďSkene, come with us!Ē I grab my skis and jump on the chairlift with three or four of the workers.
-The older one is wearing a packsack but nobody tells me what is going on.
+The older one is wearing a packsack but, as usual, nobody bothers to tell me what is going on.
 We all ski down and stop just uphill from a ridge with a big overhanging cornice Ė like a huge snowdrift.
 A cornice is a hazard on a ski slope as it can give way and start a dangerous avalanche.
 I begin to realize what we are doing but I am not prepared for what comes next.
 The fellow with the packsack pulls out a small bundle of dynamite.
 He lights the fuse and he and the others calmly discuss tactics while it sputters.
 Finally he tosses the dynamite over the edge of the ridge like a grenade.
 In a few seconds there is a big boom!
 The cornice doesnít dislodge so I guess they conclude that it isnít going to cause a problem.
 We all ski down and go back to work.

 Today is Heiliger Freitag (Good Friday).
 Every morning at coffee break, company workers get coffee and a wŁrstbrot (salami sandwich) at the Gampen restaurant.
 This morning there is only kšsebrot (cheese sandwich).
 I must look puzzled because Frau Helga, says: ďAh!
 Bob, bist du protestantisch?Ē Then, despite my assurance that I am happy to eat a kšsebrot like everyone else, she shouts to the kitchen to make a wŁrstbrot for Bob.
 A non-Catholic in this community is definitely a visible minority!